openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started.rst

 Getting started
 ###############

-This chapter will teach you fundamental knowledge for making use of the openMINDS metadata framework.
+This chapter introduces the basic concepts required to work with the openMINDS metadata framework.

+It provides:
+- a brief introduction to JSON-LD as a format for linked metadata
-We will dig into JSON-LD as linked (meta)data format and provide you with a conceptual overview of how to represent your research as linked (meta)data in openMINDS.
+- a conceptual overview of how to represent your research data using openMINDS

-If you are already familiar with linked data, you can also directly jump to our practical introduction for applying openMINDS (cf. `supportive tooling <supportive_tooling.html>`_).
+If you are already familiar with Linked Data, JSON-LD, and the basic concepts of openMINDS, you can proceed directly to the practical introduction on applying openMINDS (cf. supportive tooling <supportive_tooling.html>_).

 .. toctree::
    getting_started/openMINDS_instances